MersedehSP/Movie_Makers/README.md

 ### Flask API
 1. Imported the ML model and accepted inputs from webpage
 2. Ran the inputs through the ML model
-3. Returned output "Successful" or "Unsuccesful" according to the model's prediction
+3. Returned output "Successful" or "Unsuccessful" according to the model's prediction

 ### HTML page with visualizations powered by Tableau
 1. Built a main page to allow user inputs of budget and duration ranges, and show the ML model's prediction